fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - What can they tell us about approaches/values/interests related to food in America?

 - Maybe the best way to think of what you're doing: Imagine that you're creating a writing guide for the first page of search results.
 You're writing for someone interested in the topic, but hasn't taken this class and therefore might not be aware of the many assumptions/biases/omissions/etc that can easily infiltrate and entire set of sources.
 Your job, therefore, is to help guide your curious but naive reader through the minefield of food history on the web.

+- FOR BOTH: You now have, however rushed, expertise in the history of American Food.
+Use that expertise to write a critical and informed review.
+You are being evaluated on the extent to which your expertise shines through your reviews.

 #### NEW: All work will be due 6/28 via email!